osugrad86/Cybersecurity-BootCamp-Project1/README.md

 - Run the playbook, and navigate to kibana web page to check that the installation worked as expected.

-- install-elk.yml copied to /etc/ansible on the control node (jump box)
+- install-elk.yml copied to /etc/ansible on the control node, the jump box in this virtual environment
 - Changes are needed in both the Ansible.cfg and hosts files.
 Ansible.cfg needs the remote user name update for the VM's being update via Ansible.
+The /etc/hosts file needs updated with the IP Address of the web VM.
+-
-The /etc/hosts file needs updated with the IP Address of the web VM.  _Which file do you update to make Ansible run the playbook on a specific machine?
+-   _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- http://<Elk-Server Public IP>:5601/app/kibana _Which URL do you navigate to in order to check that the ELK server is running?_
+- http://<Elk-Server Public IP>:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._